acresources/serverslist/README.md

 #### Can I change my server id?
 * Once a server is submitted, it's id must not change.
-* If you decomission your server and start up a new server, even if your new server reuses the same name, you should submit a new server to the list using a new id.
+* If you decommission your server and start up a new server, even if your new server reuses the same name, you should submit a new server to the list using a new id.
 * Your servers lifetime should be represented by the Shard database that stores your world.
 * A new Shard should be considered a new server.